 - Assisting overseas clients facing investigation by the FMA, Companies Office or Financial Service Providers Registrar as to jurisdiction/activities in NZ.

-- Advising reporting entities on AML-CFT coverage or interpretation matters, making Ministerial exemption applications, working through complex STR situations and managing related obligations (e.g. legal privilege), or developing remediation and risk mitigation strategies under evolving legal rules.
+- Advising reporting entities on AML-CFT coverage or interpretation matters, Ministerial exemption applications, working through complex suspicious situations and related obligations (e.g. legal privilege), or developing remediation and risk mitigation strategies to resolve Supervisor investigations without court enforcement.

-- Assisting in a public inquiry dealing with secret commissions or Crimes Act corruption elements.
+- Assisting in a public inquiry dealing with secret commissions and Crimes Act corruption elements.

 - Representing a party dealing with civil fraud allegations made by a bank.